 Funny… I really didn’t need anyone to thank me.
 It wasn’t going to change how I showed up for work tomorrow or what I did when I got there.
 But, I think, embedded in those few words were:

 - I understand.
 There’s hope.

-- Hit the share button and say “thank you” to someone who could use the same simple word passed along from you.
+- Share this and say “thank you” to someone who could use the same simple word passed along from you.
 We could call it #ThankfulThursday.

-- And, wonder with me…if the Spirit of the Lord were to breath new life into the calcified institution that’s become much of the American church today, I wonder what that could look like.
+- And, wonder with me…if the Spirit of the Lord were to breath new life into the American church today, what could that look like?